xcube-dev/xcube-geodb/docs/source/installation.md

 The AUth0 application is used by the geoDB client.
 It connects to Auth0 and asks for a so-called bearer token.
 IN our example the geoDB client uses a client_id/client_secret pair and sends it to the authentication provider.
 The provider returns the `bearer token`.
-The token contains information about the client as given in the example below:
+The token contains information about the client as given in the example below (this example might be incomplete):

 ```json
 {